 - For fats and oils used for baking cakes and muffins, you can often substitute them with apple puree.
 For cookies, aim to replace about ½ the oil with puree.
 You can even aim for a more healthful impact by using highly nutritious sweet potato puree as a fat and oil substitute.

-- If a recipe calls for saturated fats like butter or even lard, replace it with vegetable or olive oil.
+- If a recipe calls for saturated fats like butter or even lard, replace it with avocado or olive oil.
 Of course, this won’t always work in recipes that call for creaming of butter.
 In those cases, you might try margarine or simply reduce the amount of butter.

 - In baking, you can usually replace 1 egg with 2 egg yolks for the same desired result, but with less cholesterol.